 A.2.1.7 Registration Request

-The Registration Request is sent by the Application Client of the Constrained UE to the MSGin5G Client of the MSGin5G Gateway UE to initiate registration.
+The Registration Request is sent by the Application Client residing on another UE to the MSGin5G Client of the MSGin5G UE to initiate registration.
 See table A.2.1.7.

 Message type: REGISTRATION REQUEST